-Private lessons begin the week of September 9–13, 2014.
-New students may begin lessons any time during the semester.
+New students may begin lessons any time during a given semester.
 Due to student demand, teacher request is on a first-come, first-served basis.

 Lessons generally occur on the University of Northwestern campus.
 On a space-needed basis, instruction may also take place at the Academy's satellite locations: